projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

   - USB keyboard and mouse
   - Monitor
   - Ethernet cable and Internet access
-  - Serial-to-USB cable to view the ACRN and VM console (optional)
   - A second USB disk with minimum 1GB capacity to copy files between the development computer and target system
   - Local storage device (NVMe or SATA drive, for example)